Anne Garrels: Early career

 In 1975, Garrels worked for the ABC television network in several positions for ten years, including as producer—one of the few women broadcast journalists at the time.

 She served ABC in the Soviet Union as Moscow bureau chief and correspondent until she was expelled in 1982.
 Able to speak Russian, and "in love" with the country, she was noted for more in-depth reporting from that country than most other U.S. journalists.
 She interviewed prominent Soviet dissidents Andrei Sakharov, Roy Medvedev, and Sergei Kovalyov.
 Her reporting exposed numerous hardships of Soviet citizens, displeasing the Soviet government, resulting in her 1982 expulsion.
 She did not return until 1988, just before the collapse of the Soviet Union.

 As ABC's Central American bureau chief from 1984 to 1985, she covered the wars in Nicaragua and El Salvador.

-Garrels was the NBC News correspondent at the U.S. State Department.
+From 1985 to 1988, Garrels reported for NBC News as its correspondent at the U.S. State Department.

 In mid-1988, Garrels hosted Science Journal, a 25-part weekly news series on science, medicine and technology, at WETA-TV, and aired by PBS.
 It was the first such television series of its kind, with panel discussions among experts and journalists.
 However, Garrels' workload at National Public Radio (particularly as State Department correspondent), and a family illness, forced her to withdraw from the program that November.